 Impervious surface: a surface in the landscape that impedes the infiltration of rainfall and results in an increased volume of surface runoff.
-Impervious surface includes but is not limited to building roofs and structures, bituminous and concrete surfaces and compacted ground surfaces such as gravel areas.
+Impervious surface includes but is not limited to building roofs and structures, decks, bituminous and concrete surfaces, swimming pools, synthetic/artificially turfed fields (unless demonstrated to be pervious surface), and compacted ground surfaces such as gravel driveways and parking lots.

 Land disturbance: any alteration of the ground surface that could result, through the action of wind and/or water in soil erosion, substantial compaction, or the movement of sediment into waters, wetlands, storm sewers, or adjacent property.
-Land disturbing activity includes but is not limited to soil stripping, clearing, grubbing, grading, excavating, filling, stockpiling soil or earth materials, and the complete removal of an impervious surface down to the underlying soils.
-Typical, routine farming operations (e.g., plowing, harvesting), mill and overlay projects, and resurfacing projects that do not disturb the underlying soils are not considered to be land disturbing activities for the purpose of these requirements.
+Land disturbing activity includes but is not limited to soil stripping, clearing, grubbing, grading, excavating, filling, stockpiling soil or earth materials, and the complete removal of an impervious surface and engineered subgrade that exposes the underlying soils.
+Typical, routine maintenance or urban agricultural operations, mill and overlay projects, and resurfacing projects that do not expose the underlying soils are not considered to be land disturbing activities for the purpose of these requirements.